GMT-458-Web-GIS/geogame-Adilhan11/README.md

 - Interaction URL: https://chatgpt.com/share/6755d547-31b8-8004-b6c0-29bcde8f40cd

 ## DOM Interaction
+- Using the DOM, the game provides real-time updates, ensuring accurate game state visualization and immediate feedback.
+This enhances interactivity, simplifies navigation, and creates a seamless user experience.
 - The DOM is manipulated to dynamically update game elements such as:
   - Displaying the score and remaining time.
   ```javascript